What does this measure?

 How is our county doing?

-In Essex County, over 600 people were arrested for drug-related crimes in 2019 - a rate of about 0.8 arrests per 1,000 residents.
-This is slightly lower than the statewide figure of 0.9.
-Salisbury and Salem (both at 2.3), Haverhill (2.0) and Methuen (1.8) had the highest rates in Essex County in 2019.
-The rate of arrests for drug-related crimes has been declining since the peak in 2007 of 2.0.
+In Essex County, almost 740 people were arrested for drug-related crimes in 2024 - a rate of about 0.9 arrests per 1,000 residents.
+This is slightly higher than the statewide figure of 0.8.
+Haverhill (1.9), Lynn (1.7), and Lawrence (1.6) had the highest rates in Essex County in 2024.
+In general, the rate of arrests for drug-related crimes in the County has declined over time from 1.6 in 2015.

 How do we compare to similar counties?

-Essex County had a higher rate compared to Middlesex, MA at .60, however was much lower than Westchester, NY whose rate was 2.4 and Lake County, IL at 1.9.
+Essex County had a higher rate compared to Middlesex, MA at 0.5 and a lower rate than Westchester, NY at 1.2 and Lake County, IL 1.1.

 Notes about the data

 Comparable national data was not available.
-The City of Lawrence does not report comparable data.
-Comparable data for Lake, IL was not available for 2017.
+The City of Lawrence did not report data prior to 2020.
 Differences in rates may reflect a variety of factors, including differences in laws and law enforcement priorities, in addition the severity of drug activity in an area.